Mesothelioma and the Simian Virus 40

 Public health officials might possibly deny a connection between SV40 and mesothelioma because they do not want the public to panic.
 When people refuse vaccinations, diseases that have been mostly eradicated can return with a vengeance.

 Critics of the SV40 cancer link point out that studies that found the virus in tumors also failed to prove no laboratory contamination occurred.
-These researchers also failed to prove SV40 came specifically from the polio vaccine.
+These researchers also failed to prove that SV40 came specifically from the polio vaccine.
 In addition, there is no evidence that the virus found in the tumors caused the cancer.
 It is possible it was just a passive or benign contaminant.

-The International Mesothelioma Interest Group
+SV40 and the International Mesothelioma Interest Group

 The International Mesothelioma Interest Group set out to determine if the virus could be consistently found in mesothelioma tissue samples.
 In a tightly controlled study that included four independent laboratories, researchers found that SV40 was present in most mesothelioma samples.